jpotts/alfresco-kafka/README.md

  Additionally, you can use `docker ps` command to checked whether all containers are up and running correctly.

-2- If you want to watch the messages as they are sent to Kafka, then from $KAFKA_HOME, run `bin/kafka-console-consumer.sh --bootstrap-server localhost:9093 --topic alfresco-node-events --from-beginning`
+2- If you want to watch the messages as they are sent to Kafka, then from $KAFKA_HOME, run:

+    `bin/kafka-console-consumer.sh --bootstrap-server localhost:9093 --topic alfresco-node-events --from-beginning`

+   For windows:

+    `bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9093 --topic alfresco-node-events --from-beginning`

 ## Consuming Events

 For an example showing how to consume these events from a Spring Boot app, see